telemachus/notes/lua/programming-in-lua-2nd-ed/programming-in-lua-2nd-ed.md

 ```

 Sometimes, you don't want to handle the problem in any special way, but you
-still want to catch the error, you can use `assert`.
+still want to catch the error.
+In that case, you should use `assert`.

 ```lua
 file = assert(io.open('non-existent-file', 'r'))
 -- stdin: 1 non-existent-file: No such file or directory
 ```

-The error message from `io.open` ends up as the second argument (the error
+Note that the error message from `io.open` ends up as the second argument (the
-message) to `assert`, which is clever, but a bit too magical for me.
+error message) to `assert`.
+This is clever, but a bit too magical for me.

 As an example of the first situation, Ierusalimschy gives the following
 example.